 According to one study, tea catechins may support healthy bones.
 (11) That same study also found that tea consumption supports a process called bone mineralization.
 Other research indicates that green tea may support healthy cartilage and the body’s natural anti-inflammatory response.
 (12)

 How much tea should you drink?

 Harvard doctors recommend a minimum of 3 cups per day in order to experience health benefits.
-Clinical studies have shown that a minimum to 300-500mg of catechins per day are necessary to see any results.
-That actually translates to 3-5 cups of tea per day.
+On the other hand, studies suggest 3-5 cups of catechin-rich tea per day.

 When should you drink tea?

 Wondering whether you’re better off drinking tea first thing in the morning or maybe at night?
 The key is to approach tea as both a functional beverage and a form of hydration, just like water.
 Your personal tea schedule will depend on your lifestyle and needs.
 But here’s what to expect:

 The immediate effects you feel from tea are a feeling of heightened energy and also of digestive support.
 Accordingly, the best times to drink tea are whenever you are feeling tired, sluggish or full.
 For most people, this would be the first thing in the morning, during/after lunch, and dinner.
 If you’re worried about the caffeine in tea, you can read more about how it differs from coffee caffeine here.

 Beware of hidden pesticides, GMOs and chemicals in your tea.